 And if the person who’s really good at prospecting ever hopes to build a large organization, they have to be able to break down the process they’re intuitively following, so they can teach it to others.

-In fact, this was an issue when I started in network marketing.
+In fact, this was an issue when I started in this industry, struggling to build a network marketing team.

 I was good at recruiting, and I recruited quite a few people in a difficult business model, but I couldn’t teach my people how to do it.